vegaprotocol/documentation/docs/node-operators/get-started/setup-datanode.md

 You also have to open the gRPC port on your server.
 By default, it is `3007`.
 You can change the gRPC port in the `API.Port` parameter in your data node `config.toml`.

-Assuming you have the correct setup for the Gateway port (REST & GraphQL APIs), and the API port set to 3007, and domain `api` points to your server, both requests should return the correct response:
+Assuming you have the correct setup for
+- the Gateway port (REST & GraphQL APIs) and it is exposed on port 443 with valid TLS certificate,
+- the API port set to 3007, and a domain(in examples below we use `api0.vega.community`) points to your server,

+We can execute the below commands to verify our setup:

 ```shell
 # REST API